albavilanova/broadband-providers/README.md

 Example:

 ```
-bun scripts/create/review.ts "U.S. Air Quality Forecasts" david.gomez@gmail.com "Excellent dataset" 8 "Very useful, it would be better if more variables were included"
+bun run scripts/create/review.ts "U.S. Air Quality Forecasts" david.gomez@gmail.com "Excellent dataset" 8 "Very useful, it would be better if more variables were included"
 ```

 ### 2. Read